Alon19/Wilfires-in-Australia-and-Israel/README.md

   variable - type : description

-    latitude - double : Center of 1km fire pixel but not necessarily the actual location of the fire as one or more fires can be detected within the 1km pixel.

-    longitude - double : Center of 1km fire pixel but not necessarily the actual location of the fire as one or more fires can be detected within the 1km pixel.

-    brightness - double : Channel 21/22 brightness temperature of the fire pixel measured in Kelvin.

-    scan - double : The algorithm produces 1km fire pixels but MODIS pixels get bigger toward the edge of scan.
-Scan and track reflect actual pixel size.

-    track - double : The algorithm produces 1km fire pixels but MODIS pixels get bigger toward the edge of scan.
-Scan and track reflect actual pixel size.

-    acq_date - date : Date of MODIS acquisition.

-    act_time - character : Time of acquisition/overpass of the satellite (in UTC).

-    satellite - character : A = Aqua and T = Terra.
+    latitude - double : Center of 1km fire pixel but not necessarily the actual location of the fire as one or more fires can be detected within the 1km pixel. longitude - double : Center of 1km fire pixel but not necessarily the actual location of the fire as one or more fires can be detected within the 1km pixel. brightness - double : Channel 21/22 brightness temperature of the fire pixel measured in Kelvin. scan - double : The algorithm produces 1km fire pixels but MODIS pixels get bigger toward the edge of scan.
+Scan and track reflect actual pixel size. track - double : The algorithm produces 1km fire pixels but MODIS pixels get bigger toward the edge of scan.
+Scan and track reflect actual pixel size. acq_date - date : Date of MODIS acquisition. acq_time - character : Time of acquisition/overpass of the satellite (in UTC). satellite - character : A = Aqua and T = Terra.

     confidence - double : This value is based on a collection of intermediate algorithm quantities used in the detection process.
 It is intended to help users gauge the quality of individual hotspot/fire pixels.
 Confidence estimates range between 0 and 100% and are assigned one of the three fire classes (low-confidence fire, nominal-confidence fire, or high-confidence fire).